Prag8855/aab/content/guides/blue-card.md

     You get this document by email after your online application.
 - [ ] **1 biometric photo** (35 × 45 mm)
     You do not need to cut the photos yourself; they have a tool for this. - [Where to get passport photos](/guides/biometric-pictures-in-berlin)

+During the appointment, they take your fingerprints for your Blue Card.

 **[What happens at the Ausländerbehörde ➞](/guides/berlin-auslanderbehorde-appointment#during-your-appointment)**